 โAs a result, itโs futile to search for a laundry list of features that will turn out to be the real definition of life. โWe donโt want to know what the word life means to us,โ Cleland said. โWe want to know what life is.โ

 Cleland argues that we need to give up our search for a definition.
 And while it may be of some comfort to know that even the most educated minds of our time cannot confidently define life, it can also be discouraging.
 It makes us askโif they canโt explain this, who can?
 That being said, humans have made it this far and this long without all the answers and we will continue on until a higher power or greater force renders us extinct.
 But until then, we persist.
 Though our lives will inevitably end one day, someone elseโs life will just be beginning.
-Somewhere the confused cries of a baby being heard for the first time will collide with the tears of those mourning our deaths.
+Somewhere, the confused cries of a baby being heard for the first time will collide with the tears of those mourning our deaths.
 In that cyclical sense, life never ends.
 There will always be someone living – someone to take our spots, someone to fill the void.

 So, while time runs out for the individual, it endures for the whole.
+This truth is one of the fundamental properties of life itself.

 What do philosophers say?